 8 Southwark Street

-So there you have it!
-There are ten more things you can do near the Sky Garden in London.
+If you’ve been wondering what is near the Sky Garden London, wonder no more!
+There are ten more things to do near the Sky Garden in London.
 Have I missed any?
 Let me know in the comments below!